This article is part of a larger series on CRM.

-By keeping all of the training in-house, your organization reaps the benefits of schedule flexibility for running a training session and cost savings.
+By keeping all of your CRM training in-house, your organization reaps the benefits of schedule flexibility for running a training session and cost savings.
 Another advantage of this training route is that if the trainer is a manager, they can set all of the data entry and procedural standards and present them as educational content within each session.

-5. Determine CRM Procedures & Standards
+4. Determine CRM Procedures & Standards

-6. Schedule & Run Training Sessions
+5. Schedule & Conduct Training Sessions

-To do this, consider setting up a fictional customer in your software so that individuals can practice adding contact records or tracking deals.
+To do this, consider setting up a fictional customer in your software so individuals can practice adding contact records or tracking deals.
 If your organization plans on focusing on video tutorials offered by the CRM vendor, set completion deadlines for each trainee.

 For live sessions run by the CRM vendor, outside consultant, or employee, find times in advance that work for all stakeholders.
 Business calendar applications, such as Google Workspace or Office 365, are convenient for scheduling and organizing sessions.
 One or two hours a day is optimal for training as attendees should be able to remain attentive and still manage most of their workload.